 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Ground leases are relatively common in a New York City commercial real estate lease.
 Some of New York’s most unique properties, like the Chrysler Building, carry one.
-While searching for an apartment, buyers sometimes find a listing that’s too good to be true.
+While searching for an apartment, buyers sometimes find a listing too good to be true.
 It’s very similar to all the others except it’s much cheaper.
 They notice the maintenance is much higher than other listings.
-Chances are, they’re dealing with a land lease.
-What is a land lease, why do they exist, and how do they affect apartment owners in New York City?
+Chances are, they’re dealing with a ground lease real estate.
+What is a land lease?
+Who retains ownership?
+We will go over the ground lease definition.
+Why do they exist?
+How do they affect apartment owners in New York City?
 These are all fundamental questions for anyone considering a building with a land lease.

 The term of an unsubordinated ground lease is typically very long (for example, 99 years).
-The developer pays the ground lessor a fixed rental payment.
+The developer pays the ground lessor a fixed rental payment, which resets at various points during the lease term, typically according to the market value of the land.

-At the end of the lease term, the ground lessor (with land ownership) can take the land back with all improvements, but the leases are often renewed.
+At the end of the lease term, the ground lessor (with ownership of the land) can take the land back with all improvements.
+However, the leases are often renewed.

-There are two tremendous obstacles a buyer of a land lease building needs to overcome.
+There are two main obstacles a buyer of a land lease building needs to overcome.

-It often takes a buyer a lot of time to get comfortable with purchasing a land lease.
-When selling a unit on a land lease, that same discomfort can result in a longer sales process.
+It often takes a buyer a lot of time to get comfortable purchasing a land lease, and that discomfort can result in a longer sales process.

 If a land lease expires without being successfully renewed, then the land and everything built return to the landowner.
-This means the condo or co-op building and everything attached to the land belongs to the landowner if a land lease expires.
-This is even true if the tenant paid for the construction of the building.
+This means the condo or co-op building and everything attached to the land belongs to the landowner.

 As you would expect, land lease buildings in NYC typically trade at a discount because of the uncertainty associated with lease renewals.
-This presents an excellent opportunity for savvy buyers to understand what happens when a land lease expires.
+This presents an excellent opportunity for savvy buyers.

 Except in Battery Park City, you can’t typically find ground leases in residential co-ops and condominiums.
 Among other things, they add a layer of costs on top of each unit owner’s maintenance.

-This can become rather considerable with each rent reset.
-This makes the apartments less marketable.
-In turn, they generally sell at a significant discount to comparable units in buildings unencumbered by ground leases.
+These resets make the apartments less marketable.
+In turn, they sell at a significant discount to comparable units in buildings unencumbered by ground leases.

-For example, most people do not know that all of Battery Park City is on a land lease or that New York built the neighborhood on new land excavated from landfill material from the construction of the World Trade Center.
+For example, most people do not know that all of Battery Park City is on a land lease.
+New Yorkers built the neighborhood on new land excavated from landfill material from the construction of the World Trade Center.
 As a result, the land in Battery Park City is owned and managed by the Battery Park City Authority, a local government agency.

-Ground leases are the reason Battery Park City apartments have such high monthly charges.
+Ground leases are why Battery Park City apartments have such high monthly charges.
 The Battery Park City Authority does not need to pay property taxes because of its status as a government agency.
-Instead of covering the land owner’s property taxes, as is common in many ground lease agreements, buildings in Battery Park City are charged “pilot payments,” which the Battery Park City Authority uses to build out and improve the neighborhood.
+Instead of covering the landowner’s property taxes, as is common in many ground lease agreements, buildings in Battery Park City make “pilot payments.”
+The Battery Park City Authority uses these proceeds to build and improve the neighborhood.

 Therefore, an experienced buyer’s agent will be able to advise you that you have little to worry about buildings having land leases in Battery Park City.

-The Battery Park City Authority is a not-for-profit, a government agency whose sole mission is to maintain and improve the neighborhood.
+The Battery Park City Authority is a not-for-profit government agency whose sole mission is to maintain and improve the neighborhood.
 There is minimal risk that they won’t agree to renew land leases with reasonable terms.

 The typical co-op structure is that each apartment “owner” is a shareholder in a corporation that owns the real estate in the apartments.
 The corporation does not own the real estate but leases it from a real estate investor under a ground lease with a ground lease.

 At the end of the lease, the equity of all shareholders in the co-op can be wiped out if the property owner does not renew the lease.
-This essentially reduces its shareholders to the status of renters.
-This diminishes the leverage held by the co-op to negotiate favorable rental terms in a new lease.
+This essentially reduces its shareholders to the status of renters, and this diminishes the leverage held by the co-op to negotiate favorable rental terms in a new lease.

 Very often, the co-op buys the land at an exorbitant price.
 If they cannot muster the funds, they agree to painful one-sided terms favorable to the ground lessor.
 This separation of interests also creates the terrifying prospect of a ground lessor selling the land.

-Opportunistic investors are looking to capitalize on the rent resets during periods of rising land values.
-This generates a great income stream.
-This is a common situation in the news today as land prices break new records every day.
+Opportunistic investors are looking to capitalize on the rent resets during rising land values, generating a significant income stream.
+This is a common situation in the news today as land prices break new records daily.

 According to an analysis by The Real Deal, the Carnegie House co-op’s annual rent owed under the ground lease at current market prices could increase from $4.4MM/year to $27MM/year!
 Imagine what that would do to your maintenance payments!

-So, if you’re ever searching Streeteasy and become enamored with a 2br/2ba co-op with a beautiful terrace that is priced comparably to a studio, but has unusually high maintenance costs, turn away fast and continue your search.
-A ground lease probably encumbers it.
-Do not try to convince yourself that it’s worth it because of the low price tag.
+So, if you’re ever searching Streeteasy and become enamored with a 2br/2ba co-op with a beautiful terrace priced comparably to a studio, but has unusually high maintenance costs, turn away fast and continue your search.
+A ground lease probably encumbers it, and do not try to convince yourself that it’s worth it because of the low price tag.
 You do not want to mess with a ground lease co-op!